altera-opensource/arm-trusted-firmware/README.md

 1. Upgrade Intel SoC FPGA TF-A to version socfpga_v2.8.0
 	- Based on TF-A version 2.8 official release

+2. Bug fixing on
+	- HSD#14015872909: Update boot scratch to indicate to Uboot is PSCI ON
+	- HSD#15012954395: fix bridge disable and reset
+	- HSD#15013038858: fix required on the pointer of the block memory to fill in and the number of bytes to be set
+	- HSD#18023841483: flash dcache before mmio read

 ----

 ## 5. Known Issues and Limitation

 1. Uboot + TF-A Boot Flow
-	- Supported in altera-opensource/u-boot-socfpga branch:socfpga_v2020.04 onwards
+	- Supported in altera-opensource/u-boot-socfpga branch:socfpga_v2020.04
+	onwards

+2. TF-A + Unified Extensible Firmware Interface (UEFI) Boot Flow
+	- UEFI is end of life
+	- It is no longer supported from version socfpga_v2.7.0 onwards

-2. TF-A eASIC N5X Support
+3. TF-A eASIC N5X Support
 	- Current release only have support for BL31
 	- Hence TF-A only usable as secure monitor for eASIC N5X platform

-3. Vendor Authorized Boot (VAB)
-	- Not supported for TF-A + UEFI boot flow for this release
-	- BL2 -> BL31 -> UEFI -> Linux

 4. Double-Bit Error Handling in EL3
-	- Linux EDAC framework failure in triggering DBE handling is reported
-	- Processor cores are trapped in EL3
-	- Fixes are delayed to next release cycle
+	- Linux applied SMC service in EL1 which is already supported in TF-A to handling Double-Bit Error in EL3